Women’s Studies (WS) Courses

 College of Arts and Sciences

-WS 151 Intro Gender & Women's Studies (3) An interdisciplinary survey of women in contemporary U.S. society.
+WS 151 Intro Gender & Women's Studies (3) An interdisciplinary survey of gender issues in contemporary U.S. society.
 Introduces foundational concepts regarding social constructions of gender, race, class, and sexual orientation.
 Topics include history, religion, sexuality, body image, reproductive rights, family, work, and violence.

 WS 200E Lit Genres: Myth/Folklore (3) An introduction to major genres in literature: Mythology and Folklore.
 Pre: C or better in ENG 100, ENG 100T, ESL 100 or ESL 100T.
 (Same as ENG 200E)